Requirements

 Output:

-When you create a new user with the useradd command it will assign the default shell, home directory, group to the user.
+Creating a new user with the useradd command will assign the user's default shell, home directory, and group.

 To check the default value of the useradd command, run the following command: